 In 2013 I moved to Canada, since then I enjoy the mountain lifestyle but always very close to the Albertan prairies.

-Through time, black and white have become my favorite technique, as I still shoot on film.
+Through time, black and white have become my favourite technique, as I still shoot on film.

 The Canadian Rockies area is now my home and the wonderful people I’ve meet inspired me to keep exploring.
 For sure I want to keep saving and capturing those happy moments that life gives us.